daipozhi/Purpose-AI/README.md

         get repeat times of each grammar in grammar courseware .

-        after this step accuracy is about 92%
+        after this step accuracy is about 91%
-        (in before,in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value
+        (in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value
-            ones to calculate grammar value ,accuracy +1%,to 91%, now ,set param SPL1_OUT_NUM to 200,accuracy +2%,to 92% .)
+            ones to calculate grammar value ,accuracy +1%,to 91%, if you set param SPL1_OUT_NUM to 200,accuracy +2%,to 92% ,but need 10 times of time .)

         browse separated text(grm-base1-nnn.txt), if there is error , then make relative courseware,